-Learn More about Windsor Essex’s part in Black History
+Explore Windsor Essex’s part in Black History

 For hundreds of fugitive slaves who crossed the Detroit River into Windsor, Sandwich First Baptist Church was their first stop.
 A hole on either side of the floor in the Sanctuary still exists, which allowed those who were being sought after by bounty hunters to escape.
 The Church, which was built first as a log cabin in 1820, was rebuilt by free and fugitive slaves in 1841.

 Many more heritage sites, artwork pieces and monuments exist in our region, including a large portion of the permanent display at the Chimczuk Museum.
 Discover more by clicking the link below.

-Recently Eden, The Black Foodie, paid a trip to Windsor Essex to learn more about our role in Black History, and also get a taste of the culinary delights in our region.
-Read A Black Foodie Tour in Southwest Ontario to see what she experienced, and use it to plan a trip of your own to our region.
+Eden, also known as The Black Foodie, paid a trip to Windsor Essex to learn more about our role in Black History.
+While she was here, she also delved into our restaurant scene to get a taste of the culinary delights in our region.
+Check out her blog “A Black Foodie Tour in Southwest Ontario” to see what she experienced, and use it to plan a trip of your own to our region.